Lev Meshberg

-Lev Meshberg (August 24, 1933, Odessa – July 17, 2007, Carrara) was a Soviet and American painter.
-Meshberg's paintings are autobiographical, filled with symbols and enigmas relating to his own existence.
-A figurative painter and colorist, his paintings are a combination of readily discernible objects and almost ethereal renderings of other objects with dream-like light and color.
-He worked still another dimension into his art, depth - a physical depth - achieved by build-up of pigments and other materials to add a sculptural dimension to his paintings.
-The subtlety of color and true originality of composition and uniqueness of his three-dimensional method of painting brought Meshberg world-wide attention.
+Lev Meshberg (August 24, 1933, Odesa, Ukraine – July 17, 2007, Carrara, Italy) was a Soviet-American painter.
+Meshberg's paintings are autobiographical, filled with enigmatic personal symbols.
+A figurative painter, his paintings are a combination of discernible objects and ethereal renderings of other objects with dream-like light and color.
+He built up pigments and other materials to add a sculptural dimension and depth to his paintings.
+The subtlety of color, originality of composition, and uniqueness of his three-dimensional method of painting brought Meshberg world-wide attention.
 His works were widely exhibited and purchased by numerous museums and private collectors all over the world.